zhuang-li/zhuang-li.github.io/_pages/about.md

 ## Collaboration and Supervision

-I am eager to collaborate on innovative NLP and machine learning projects, particularly in LLM safety, evaluation, red teaming, structured NLP, and trustworthy AI systems.
+I am eager to collaborate on innovative NLP and machine learning projects, particularly in LLM evaluation, reliability, structured NLP, data-centric adaptation, and trustworthy AI systems.

 I welcome collaboration with:
 - Remote interns with strong research backgrounds for collaborative projects
-- Industry partners interested in practical challenges in LLM safety and trustworthy language technologies
+- Industry partners interested in practical challenges in LLM evaluation, reliability, and trustworthy language technologies

 For PhD supervision at RMIT, I collaborate with senior faculty members at RMIT as part of the supervision team.
 I welcome applications for:
 - Grant-funded students (subject to grant availability)